 Unlike Medicare Advantage, Medicare Supplements don’t cover prescription drugs.
-To get that coverage, you’ll need an additional Medicare Part D, which is typically offered at a low premium.
+To get that coverage, you’ll need an additional Medicare Part D Prescription Drug Plan, which may be offered at a low premium.
 As far as the rest of the costs, Medicare Supplement plans have an average premium of about $150 to $200 a month.
 Age, health, and location can affect your premium.

 Which One Is Right for Me?

 While this question completely depends on your individual health journey, we typically recommend a Medicare Supplement plan.
 The lower-cost premiums of a Medicare Advantage plan might look attractive, but it comes with a few sacrifices.
-With a Medicare Advantage plan, you can’t choose any doctor that you want.
-If you choose an HMO plan, you can only see plan providers.
-If you choose a PPO, you can see any provider, but out-of-network providers cost more.
-This makes for a much lower number of health care professionals you can see, and the worst part – your preferred doctor might be out-of-network.
+If you choose an HMO plan, you can only see in-network plan providers.
+If you choose a PPO, you can see any provider, but out-of-network providers may cost more.
+This may limit the number of health care professionals you can see, and the worst part – your preferred doctor might be out-of-network.

-However, with a Medicare Supplement plan, you can visit any doctor that participates in Medicare.
+However, with a Medicare Supplement plan, you can visit any doctor that participates in Original Medicare.
 This means you’ll have a wide range of health care providers at your fingertips.
-Additionally, there are little to no out-of-pocket costs associated with a Medigap plan, whereas you may have to pay deductibles and copays of up to $3,400 to $6,700 a year with a Medicare Advantage plan.
+Additionally, there are little to no out-of-pocket costs associated with a Medicare Supplement plan, whereas you may have to pay more expensive deductibles and copays with a Medicare Advantage plan.

-Finally, while Medigap plans do not come with prescription drug coverage, most Part D plans are affordable, with some plans as low as $34.
-In addition to your Medigap plan, these plans would provide you with complete coverage for all your medical needs.
+Finally, while Medicare Supplement plans do not come with prescription drug coverage, most Part D plans are affordable.
+In addition to your Medicare Supplement plan, these plans would provide you with a very comprehensive set of coverage.

 We understand the difficulties of choosing the right plan, but we’re here for you.
-Whether you choose a Medicare Advantage or Medicare Supplement plan, we’ll help you become Medicare experts, allowing you to make an informed decision.
+Whether you choose a Medicare Advantage or Medicare Supplement plan, we’ll help you become informed about your Medicare plan options, allowing you to make an informed decision.